fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 If you don't like typing, then there are some ways this could be automated.
 Maybe you could use a version of `rm` that, instead of a list of files, receives an extension as its argument and removes all the files with that extension.
 Or perhaps you could have one program that writes all the files with some extension to a file, and then pass that file to another program which consumes it and removes all the files pointed by it...

-...or you could add a new feature to the shell.
-You could say that, if the shell finds something like `*.mkv`, then it will interpret it as "all the files in the current directory that end in mkv".
+...or you could just add a new feature to the shell.
+You could say that, if the shell finds something like `*.mkv`, then it will interpret it as "all the files in the current directory that end in `mkv`".
 This is called [glob expansion or globbing](https://tldp.org/LDP/abs/html/globbingref.html).
 [Globs](https://en.wikipedia.org/wiki/Glob_(programming)) are like regular expressions, but worse, or better; it's hard to say.

 The important part here, and probably the most important part of this article, is that **this expansion is performed by the shell!** This is quite easy to check by writing a program that just prints its arguments.
 With Node.js, you can do something like this: